hashicorp/terraform/website/docs/commands/fmt.html.markdown

 * `-write=true` - Write result to source file instead of STDOUT (disabled if using STDIN or -check)
 * `-diff=false` - Display diffs of formatting changes
-* `-check=false` - Check if the input is formatted.
+* `-check=true` - Check if the input is formatted.
 Exit status will be 0 if all input is properly formatted and non-zero otherwise.